Konamiman/MSX2-Technical-Handbook/md/Chapter2.md

 ### Work area

 F380H to FFFFH of MAIN-RAM cannot be used, as it is a work area for BIOS and BASIC interpreter.
 Free space in the work area cannot be used, because it is reserved for the future use.
-See "3.1  User's area" for the work area of the disk.
+See [3.1 User's area](#31-users-area) for the work area of the disk.

 ### Initialisation of RAM and stack pointer